arm-developer-tools/windowsperf/CONTRIBUTING.md

 You should test your code locally before you submit a patch.

 * If you are modifying `wperf` project please (if possible) add new unit tests that will cover new functions you've added.
 Unit test project for `wperf` is [wperf-test](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/tree/main/wperf-test).
 See `wperf-test` [README.md](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf-test/README.md) for more details on how to write and run the tests.
 Unit tests isolate and exercise specific units of your code (functions).
-You should split your code in such way that core functionality shouldn't be depending on e.g. user interface.
+You should split your code in such a way that core functionality shouldn't be depending on e.g. user interface.
 Those functions can be unit tested.
 See examples of unit tests for [utils](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf-test/wperf-test-utils.cpp) functions for inspiration.

 * You should also run regression tests using [PyTest](https://docs.pytest.org/en/) library and corresponding Python test scripts we've provided with [wperf-scripts/tests](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/tree/main/wperf-scripts/tests).
 See `wperf-scripts/tests` [README.md](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf-scripts/tests/README.md) for more details.